Unified way for computing dynamics of Bose-Einstein condensates and degenerate Fermi gases: Accuracy tests for spinor condensates

-Fig. \ref{fig_energy_dt} shows a few interesting features: 1) conservation of the total energy starts to be worse at particular time ($t \approx 280 \tau$), and 2) we note an almost linear behavior of $\av{E}/E_0$ curves -- so one might be worried about conservation of the energy for longer evolution time ($t>600 \tau$).
+Fig. \ref{fig_constants_dt} shows a few interesting features: 1) conservation of the total energy starts to be worse at particular time ($t \approx 280 \tau$), and 2) we note an almost linear behavior of $\av{E}/E_0$ curves -- so one might be worried about conservation of the energy for longer evolution time ($t>600 \tau$).
 To clarify the second issue we would like to remind the reader that we are dealing with ultracold atoms and that the typical lifetime of the condensate is of the order of a few seconds \cite{Pethick,Dalfovo,Leggettreview}.
-That is why there is no need to continue the evolution more than here ($1$ s).
+That is why there is no need to continue the evolution for more than here ($1$ s).
 Let us note however, that extending the total time by a factor of $5$ (up to $5$ seconds, which is a large evolution time from the point of view of real experiments) we get the total energy conserved with $1\%$ accuracy (for $\Delta t=0.0005 \tau$) or even better -- with $0.5\%$ accuracy (in case of $\Delta t=0.00025 \tau$).
 That gives us an excellent level of conservation of the total energy, and moreover - we can control it by a proper choice of $\Delta t$.
-We will address the first feature mentioned in this paragraph later on in this section, after discussion of the conservation of the second constant of motion.
+In Tab. \ref{spinortab} we compare the cumulative errors for different spatial grids.
+The case (B) corresponds to the results already presented in Fig. \ref{fig_constants_dt}, whereas the case (A) stands for twice larger grid but with twice smaller spatial steps, i.e. both grids cover the same space volume.
+Tab. \ref{spinortab} clearly shows better conservation of discussed constants of motion for finer grids and smaller time steps.

-Another quantity that we want to monitor is the total norm defined as $N_{tot}=N_0+N_{-}+N_{+}$.
-We present the conservation of the norm on the left panel in Fig. \ref{fig_totnorm_dt}.
-Similarly to the conservation of the total energy, here also we can see $\Delta t$ dependence, but for all analyzed $\Delta t$ steps the dynamics, presented on the right frame of Fig. \ref{fig_totnorm_dt}, looks the same.
-Again, even for the biggest $\Delta t$ chosen we conserve $N_{tot}$ with accuracy better than 1\%.
-Obviously decreasing $\Delta t$ improves the accuracy.
-Right frame of Fig. \ref{fig_totnorm_dt} shows a spin dynamics - please note that the dynamics is not trivial, even when we start with negligible number of atoms in two components ($N_{+},N_{-}\ll N_0$).
-In fact our initial state is not the lowest energy solution of the spinor configuration.
-Spin changing collisions between atoms in the $m_F=0$ state do produce atoms in states $m_F=\pm 1$.
-This results in a reach spin dynamics, where the system evolves into the state of thermal equilibrium.
-This state is approached in a steplike process \cite{termalizacjaF1}.
+What happens around $t \approx 280 \tau$ is shown in Fig. \ref{fig_seeds}, left frame.
+Evidently, some nontrivial dynamics is triggered -- atoms start to flow from $m_F=0$ to $m_F=\pm 1$ components.
+Obviously, some spin dynamics might be expected in the system since our initial state is not the lowest energy solution of the spinor configuration.
+Spin changing collisions between atoms in the $m_F=0$ state start to produce atoms in $m_F=\pm 1$ states.
+This reach spin dynamics evolves the system into the state of thermal equilibrium.
+This state is approached in a steplike process, see Ref. \cite{termalizacjaF1}.